 Ever wonder why your neighbor pays a different amount for their home insurance than you do?
 It’s because insurance premiums are highly personalized.
 Insurers look at a mix of factors, from the specific risks in our state to your personal history, to calculate a rate that reflects your unique situation.
 Understanding these elements is the first step to finding the right coverage at a fair price.
 Let’s break down the key things that influence your homeowners insurance costs right here in Illinois.

-Weather and Natural Disaster Risks
+Local Weather and Natural Disaster Risks

 Living in Illinois means dealing with some unique weather and environmental challenges.
 We see everything from powerful tornadoes sweeping across the plains to the risk of flooding, especially near our rivers.
 Another factor unique to many parts of our state is mine subsidence, which is when the ground shifts due to old, collapsed underground mines.
 Because standard policies often don’t cover events like floods or earthquakes, you might need to add extra coverage.
 The likelihood of these events happening in your specific area plays a big role in determining your final insurance rate.

-Your Home’s Age, Value, and Build
+Your Home’s Age, Construction, and Value

 The character of your home is a major factor in your insurance premium.
 Insurers look at its age, the materials used to build it, and its overall condition.
 For example, an older home built in the 1980s can cost significantly more to insure than a brand-new build.
 This is because older homes may have plumbing, electrical, and roofing systems that are more prone to failure.
 Plus, the materials and craftsmanship needed for repairs can be more expensive and harder to find.
 Keeping up with home maintenance can help manage these costs.